 Do you know the Little Red Dot like the back of your hand?
 Think again!
-We present the hidden treasures in Singapore for all the family that you should know about…
+We present the best secret places in Singapore for all the family that you should know about…

 This Little Red Dot has loads of attractions that every fam knows and loves.
 Gardens by the Bay, Sentosa, Botanic Gardens… you’d have visited them at least once or multiple times.
 What if we told you there are hidden gems in Singapore even the locals don’t know?
-Folks, these places have been hiding in plain sight – and you should visit with the kids, stat!
+Folks, these places have been hiding in plain sight – and you should visit these secret places in Singapore with the kids, stat!

 In recent years, many local schools in Singapore have been forced to close and merge; Henderson Secondary School in Redhill is one of them.
 The site was transformed into an urban farming redevelopment known as City Sprouts.
 Families can participate in many activities in this hidden gem in Singapore, such as guided tours, educational workshops, and volunteering opportunities.
 Feeling peckish?
 Head to the canteen, where you can get coffee, brunch options, and Asian delicacies.
 It’s also pet-friendly and a perfect space to work!